pacbard/gChartPhp/README.md

-﻿PHP Object wrapper for the Google Chart API
+PHP Object wrapper for the Google Chart API
 ===========================================
 A simple PHP Object wrapper for the <a href="http://code.google.com/apis/chart/image_charts.html">Google Chart API</a>.
 Should help anyone who needs to automate the building of the Google Chart url.
 Supports (almost) all types of charts.
 Prerequisites